Table of contents

 By selling photos online versus in a brick-and-mortar gallery, you can cut operational costs associated with a physical location and invest those funds into photography equipment and other parts of your photography business.

 Blogging is a great way to establish your brand and build a following among interested clients as well as loyal customers.

 You might use a blog to showcase your recent photo shoots.
 You can also build your reputation as an industry leader by writing blog posts on recent trends or developing ideas in the industry.
 Becoming a subject matter expert and thought leader in your field creates awareness for your work and buzz for your business.

 Social media can expand your portfolio’s reach to prospective clients and help you sell your work.
 Many professional photographers create business accounts to share their work and showcase their latest photo shoots.

 In addition to promoting your images on social media, make sure that you share any blog posts you write and add a link to your website.
 People won’t visit your site and blog unless you promote them, and social media is a great distribution channel.

 You should always promote your work to your circle of family, friends, and customers; they can recommend your goods and services to their friends and acquaintances.
 But you also need to reach new customers.
 Paid advertising can be a powerful tool for finding new prospects.

 Social media platforms like Facebook make it very easy to target customer groups in your area that might be interested in your services (and at a reasonable price).
 You might also look into paid search platforms like Adwords.

 5. Try email marketing

 It’s important to build an email list as soon as you start your business.
-People who sign up for email listings are already interested in your work and want to hear about offerings - it’s a great CRM tactic.
-Email marketing campaigns are a great way to incentivise this target market with discounts and giveaways.
+People who sign up for email listings are already interested in your work and want to hear about offerings.
+Email marketing campaigns are a great way to incentivize this target market with discounts and giveaways.